WebberZone/contextual-related-posts/readme.txt

 == Changelog ==

 = 1.8.11 =
+* New: Option to exclude the display on custom post types.
+Find this under Output Options
 * New: Redesigned settings page to be more responsive on mobile devices and better integrated in the WordPress Dashboard design
 * Modified: Modified thumbnail code.
 Attached image to the post is given priority over first image
 * Modified: Shortcode now considers a wider range of attributes